The Grammar of Identity: From Your Broken Heart to a Forest Fire's Recovery

 The text message.
 The confession.
 The silence where promise used to be.
 A future you'd built your identity around vanishes.

-This is an unmanageable input, a story you cannot reason yourself out of.
+This is an unmanageable input, a story you can't reason yourself out of.

 -